How to Maximize a Narrow Closet with the Elfa Utility Mesh Door & Wall Rack

 Because this is a hollow-core door, I used a power drill on low torque and slow speed to avoid chipping the thin outer surface.
 If you drive anchors too fast, it’s easy to damage the door.

 Also, keep in mind that hollow-core doors have solid wood header pieces at the top and bottom.
-When I tried installing an anchor in the very top hole of the rail, I hit that header.
+When I tried installing an anchor in the very top hole of the rail, I hit the header.
 In that case, I skipped the anchor and drove the screw directly into the wood, which actually created an even stronger hold.

 If your space feels limiting, it doesn’t mean it can’t work.
 Sometimes it just takes the right product to make it functional.
 A thoughtful Elfa rack installation can completely change how usable a tight space feels.
 I hope this gives you clarity as you plan your own Elfa rack installation!